Process of the Month – Joiners, Movers and Leavers Process

 CMDB is a golden source

-Sometimes within Software Asset Management we become so focused on producing an audit and reconciliation report, that we miss the bigger picture in taking state data and converting it into a tangible business decision.
+Sometimes, within Software Asset Management, we become so focused on producing an audit and reconciliation report that we miss the bigger picture in taking state data and converting it into a tangible business decision.
 One such area often overlooked is that of IT asset status and ownership.
-This Joiners, Movers and Leavers Process is just such a policy, but its implementation demonstrates control of IT assets and consequently aids with information security, and financial due-diligence.
+This Joiners, Movers, and Leavers Process demonstrates control of IT assets.
+It also aids with information security, and financial due-diligence.

-Something that is unique to this process, is that it could (in theory) take years to complete – whereas most processes demonstrate effectiveness of operation by the speed with which they work, this one could take years to complete – but this is no fault of the process (or the draftee!)
-If your staff are happy, and happy with the equipment provided, then they could occupy positions for years at a time.
+Something unique to this process is that it could (in theory) take years to complete – whereas most processes demonstrate effectiveness of operation by the speed with which they work – but this is no fault of the process (or the draftee!).
+If your staff are happy, and happy with the equipment provided, they could occupy positions for years at a time.

-There is an argument to be made for storing this information in a CMDB – and if HR have access to such a golden source, then by all means this could be a valid alternative; however the assumption has been made in this instance that a CMDB is not in place, and so HR have to accommodate the storing of this information.
-It could be that you wish to modify this template so that the CMDB does store state employment data, and then have that data replicated to a HR database.
+There’s an argument for storing this information in a CMDB, and it could be a valid alternative if HR has access to it.
+In the example below, a CMDB is not in place.
+HR must therefore store this information.
+You may wish to modify this template so that the CMDB does store state employment data and have that data replicated to a HR database.

 Joiners, Movers and Leavers Process